-Purpose: This standard requires that the modeled probability distributions of hurricane parameters and characteristics be consistent with those documented in currently accepted scientific literature.
+Purpose: The modeled probability distributions of hurricane parameters and characteristics are to be consistent with those documented in current scientific and technical literature.
 Consistent means that spatial distributions of modeled hurricane probabilities accurately depict those of vulnerable coastlines in Florida and neighboring states.

-The probability of occurrence of hurricanes must reasonably reflect the historical record with respect to intensities and geographical locations.
+The probability of occurrence of hurricanes is to reasonably reflect the historical record with respect to intensities and geographical locations.
 Extension beyond Florida’s boundaries demonstrates continuity of methodology.

 Relevant Forms: G-2, Meteorological Standards Expert Certification